 The advantage of buying in advance is that you know you've got your seat.

 I've been on the Westbahn several times.
-When travelling between Munich and Vienna I have always made an effort to use them.
+When travelling between Salzburg and Vienna by train I have always made an effort to use them.

 My first trip was in 2012.
 As I still worked for a state railway operator, I first resisted the idea of going on a privately run train.
 But for scientific research purposes (as the Japanese whalers say) I went on the Westbahn anyway.